kalote/ctf/ctf1/README.md

-# AXA CTF 1
+# CTF 1

-First AXA Life Japan CTF repository.
-We used OWASP juice-shop as the base challenge and CTFd as the central platform for all teams.
+First CTF repository.
+OWASP juice-shop as the base challenge and CTFd as the central platform for all teams.
-We decided to deploy 8 instance of the vulnerable juice-shop image on openpaas and the CTFd central platform on an ec2 instance.
+Instances of the vulnerable juice-shop image can be deployed on OpenShift / K8s, and the CTFd central platform can be deployed on an ec2 instance.

 ## Installation